iontorrent/sdk-docs/source/plugin/getting_started.rst

 Configuration
 ^^^^^^^^^^^^^

-Occasionaly, you need to configure plugins before their execution.
+Occasionally, you need to configure plugins before their execution.
 To do this, the Plugin Framework offers three different caches for storing the configurations for the two different workflows for executing a plugin.

 **Automated Pipeline Workflow**